bonigarcia/selenium-webdriver-java/README.md

 ## Practice site

-This repository also contains a [Practice site], i.e., a representative set of sample web pages used as the system under test (SUT) in the Selenium WebDriver test examples.
+This repo also contains a [Practice site], i.e., a representative set of sample web pages used as the system under test (SUT) in the Selenium WebDriver test examples.
 This site is hosted using [GitHub Pages].

+## Tags

+This repo uses Git tags to track the evolution of the codebase in time.
+These tags are the following:

+* `1.0.0`: The examples of the first version of the book (released in April 2022) are based on this tag.

 ## About